kwaldenphd/machine-learning-intro/README.md

 [Manning Publications](https://www.manning.com/) has a number of titles on machine learning and deep learning that are also valuable starting places.

 # Lab Notebook Questions

+Q1: Write a narrative that documents and describes your experience working through this lab.
+What challenges did you face, and how did you solve them?
+What did you learn about machine learning through this lab?
+How are you thinking about machine learning differently after this lab?